-- 7.7 The risk of additional infrastructure requirements, particularly in respect of the strategic allocations, has been minimised through working closely with key infrastructure and service providers throughout the Plan preparation process.
-Overall, the risk of non-delivery of sites is low although unforeseen barriers to development may occur.
-The Council will work with developers to help overcome this.
-Working with the relevant infrastructure/service providers and site promoters, an Infrastructure Delivery Plan has been prepared alongside this Local Plan.
-This sets out what infrastructure is required to support specific developments and the costs and sources of funding proposed to deliver this infrastructure. - 7.8 Infrastructure delivery to support development will be part funded by the Community Infrastructure Levy (CIL).
-CIL has been in place in the Borough since 2015 and an Infrastructure Investment Plan was published in 2020 to establish a 3-year spending programme for the money collected.
-The existing CIL Charging Schedule has recently been through examination and the outcome is awaited.
-Importantly, the review (and the associated Whole Plan Viability Assessment) will help to ensure that the infrastructure requirements and contributions placed on development are not impacting on development finances to such a degree as it might make schemes unviable. - 7.9 The level of development proposed to be delivered in the Local Plan (230 dpa) is 15% higher than the levels of growth planned for within the Worthing Core Strategy (200 dpa).
+- 7.7 The risk of additional infrastructure requirements, particularly in respect of the allocations, has been minimised through working closely with key infrastructure and service providers throughout the Plan preparation process.
+Overall, the work undertaken by the Council provides strong delivery certainty that sites will come forward as forecast.
+Whilst the risk of non-delivery of sites (or delayed delivery) is low unforeseen barriers to development may occur.
+The Council will work with developers and service providers to help overcome this.
+Every effort will be made to ensure the appropriate levels of support and (where appropriate) interventions are provided to keep the delivery 'on track'.
+Whilst the trajectory is realistic at this point of time there may of course need to be a re-evaluation of delivery timelines (both forwards and backwards) as the Plan progresses.
+Given the nature of the development market the the precise timeline needs to be somewhat fluid - however, the Council has great confidence that all sites allocated and planned for will be delivered within the Plan period. - 7.8 Working with the relevant infrastructure/service providers and site promoters, an Infrastructure Delivery Plan has been prepared alongside this Local Plan.
+This sets out what infrastructure is required to support specific developments and the costs and sources of funding proposed to deliver this infrastructure.
+Infrastructure delivery to support development will be part funded by the Community Infrastructure Levy (CIL).
+CIL has been in place in the borough since 2015 and an Infrastructure Investment Plan was published in 2020 to establish a 3-year spending programme for the money collected.
+The existing CIL Charging Schedule has recently been through examination and the Inspector has found the Revised Charging Schedule to be Sound.
+Importantly, the review (and the associated Whole Plan Viability Assessment) helps to ensure that the infrastructure requirements and contributions placed on development are not impacting on development finances to such a degree as it might make schemes unviable. - 7.9 The level of development proposed to be delivered in the Local Plan (230 dpa) is 15% higher than the levels of growth planned for within the Worthing Core Strategy (200 dpa).
 Whilst this is a significant increase it is not so great that it will impact on proposed build out rates and market demand. - 7.10 Viability of individual sites is a key risk.
 There is a theoretical risk that the policies and requirements in this Plan will have an adverse impact on the viability of development, thus inhibiting completion rates.
 A Whole Plan Viability Assessment has been undertaken which has tested a wide range of theoretical scenarios and most of the proposed allocations.
 The findings of the assessment indicate that the policies of the Plan, taken together, do not adversely impact the viability of development.
 Details of the Whole Plan Viability can be found on the Council's website.